-Making a pillow adjustable is the best way to accommodate the largest variety of people and we try to acknowledge this with this metric.
-The COOP and the Oubonun both feature zipper access to add or remove filling, which we found to be easily done without creating a mess.
+Making a pillow adjustable is the best way to accommodate the most people.
+The COOP and the Oubonun both feature zipper access to add or remove the filling, which we found to be easily done without creating a mess.
 Once we removed some of the fill, we then had to massage the pillows to redistribute what was left.
 This felt a tad more difficult to do with the Oubonun.
 Due to their adjustable natures, we suspect this is why their fill is so initially thick, almost overfilled even.
 Before adjustments, they weren't as comfortable to use for smaller body sizes, but afterward, they approached personal perfection.
 This customizability makes a huge difference (we recommend keeping any fill you remove somewhere, just in case).

 Most of us are guilty of detesting laundry, so the minimum amount of care, the better.
 Typically, pillows come with pillowcases to protect the main pillow body/fill.
 Remove the case and wash it — easy.
 Well, unfortunately, each of the pillows we tested came with its own product care requirements and nuances.
 For us, the best performers were those with the simplest care instructions and those that came with removable cases.